NorfairKing/hastory/README.md

 PROMPT_COMMAND+=$(hastory generate-gather-wrapper-script)
 ```

-When you restart your shell (for example by restarting your terminal), you should see history accumulating in `.hastory/commandhistory.log`.
+When you restart your shell (for example by restarting your terminal), you should see history accumulating in `~/.hastory/commandhistory.log`.

-Note: Feel free to make sure that `hastory generate-gather-wrapper-script` is actually code that you actually want to run.
+Note: Feel free to make sure that `hastory generate-gather-wrapper-script` is code that you actually want to run.

 ## Frequency-based directory changes